ipasir2/ipasir2/README.md

  - Return list of tunable heuristic parameters with min/max info for automatic tuners
  - Allow to set some options from an IPASIR callback, i.e., in SOLVING state

-We started a use case driven documentation of a limited set of options in [OPTIONS.md](OPTIONS.md).
+A use case driven documentation of options can be found in [OPTIONS.md](OPTIONS.md).

 ## Clause Import